incredincomp/greprow.archive/README.md

 ## Welcome to my bash final.

-The main goal of this program is to get an A in my Linux class.
+The main goal of this program was to get an A in my Linux class.
 Secondary objective is to make a useful program foundation for use in data management and research.
-In its current rendition, it will just parse a text file for a keyword, constantly until the program fails to find another iteration of said keyword, also ignoring line delimiters, and will append the row contents to a new text file.
+In its current rendition, it will parse a text file for a keyword, constantly until the program fails to find another iteration of said keyword, also ignoring line delimiters, and will append the row contents to a new text file.
 I have not tried this with a file containing multiple lines including the keyword so there is much more to be done.. this is just the base

+## Possible Use Cases
+•analyzing server logs for suspect ip entries

 Enter the first or full name of one of the people on your list, this will pull the entire line that is related to that name and print/append the data